 With the adoption of the 2018 Comprehensive Plan, the Lexington Community voiced their overwhelming want for a more transparent and collaborative approach to the development of the Urban County.
-Through the incorporation of The PlaceBuilder, applicants are asked to respond to succinct and clear Development Criteria, meant to ease the process by distilling the Goals and Objectives, and Policies into a set of Development Criteria.
-In this case, the applicant has chosen to disregard the policies laid out in the Comprehensive Plan, as well as The PlaceBuilder, choosing to focus purely on the Goals and Objectives.
+Through the incorporation of The PlaceBuilder, applicants are asked to address the succinct and clear Development Criteria, meant to ease the process by distilling the Goals and Objectives, and Policies into a set of Development Criteria.
+In this case, the applicant has chosen to disregard the policies laid out in the Comprehensive Plan, choosing to focus purely on the Goals and Objectives.
+By doing so, the staff cannot conclude that the application is in agreement with the Comprehensive Plan and it's adopted policies for implementation.